 Was $44, now $26.40

 Was $39, now $19.50

 Was $32, now $16

 DKNY “Belle du Jour” Underwire Balconette Bra

 Much like the Lay’s potato chip commericals of the early 1990′s, it’s impossible to view just one Chantal Thomass lingerie collection.

 Of the many, many undergarment ad campaigns I’ve seen, this 2008 one, which uses flowers to both illustrate and offset the delicateness of the lingerie, is one of my favorites.

-I finally made it to the end the Ellen von Unwerth rabbit hole by finding these images of her ad campaign for Chantal Thomass a few years back.
+I finally made it to the end the Ellen von Unwerth rabbit hole by finding these images of her ad campaign for Chantal Thomass a few years back (2006 to be exact).

-Rosie Huntington-Whitely is quickly becoming one of my favorite lingerie models, but I have to say Melissa Rose Haro (her dark haired companion) doesn’t look too bad herself.
+Rosie Huntington-Whitely is quickly becoming one of my favorite lingerie models, but I have to say Melissa Rose Haro (her dark haired companion) looks rather amazing herself.